 [I spoke at Nerd Nite SF about recent developments in baseball analytics. -Tracy Allison Altman, Ed.]
 Highlights from my talk:

 – Data science and baseball analytics are following similar trajectories.
-There's more and more data, but people struggle to find predictive value.
-Oftentimes, executives are less familiar with technical details, so analysts must communicate findings and recommendations so they're palatable to decision makers.
+There’s more and more data, but people struggle to find predictive value.
+Oftentimes, executives are less familiar with technical details, so analysts must communicate findings so they’re palatable to decision makers.
 The role of analysts, and challenges they face, are described beautifully by Adam Guttridge and David Ogren of NEIFI.

 – Statcast creates fantastic descriptive stats for TV viewers; potential value for team management is TBD.
 Fielder fly-ball stats are new to baseball and sort of irresistible, especially the ‘route efficiency’ calculation.

 – Graph databases, relatively new to the field, lend themselves well to analyzing relationships – and supplement what’s available from a conventional row/column database.
 Learn more at FanGraphs.com.
 And topological maps (Ayasdi and Baseball Prospectus) are a powerful way to understand player similarity.
 Highly dimensional data are grouped into nodes, which are connected when they share a common data point – this produces a topo map grouping players with high similarity.